jhvanderschee/hugocodex/content/posts/creating-a-menu-with-nested-pages.md

 ul.nestedmenu li.active > a {color: rgb(247, 44, 114)!important;}
 ```

+## Improvements and a demo

+I have changed some things to make it reusable.
+First of all I created [an include](/add-ons/nested-menu/) for it.
+Second of all I made it 'section name independent'.
+This means you can use it in any section without changing the code.
+Finally, I made it also permalink independent.
+This means you are allowed to change the permalink of the list and the single pages.
+I tested it with a custom url in the front matter of the list page and with a adjusted permalink in the config file.

 If you want to see this in action, you can [view a demo](/branches).
-You can add this menu to your website through a simple include.
-If you want to improve it you can adjust the breadcrumbs so that they respect the hierarchy.
+If you want to improve it further you can adjust the breadcrumbs so that they respect the hierarchy.
 This can be done by iterating over the activeitems.

-I hope this helps you.
-If you have any questions, feel free to contact me.